 I have a post that explains a way to “Monitor Meltdown Spectre Vulnerabilities with SCCM.”

 Spectre variant 2 - CVE-2017-5715 (branch target injection) - Intel is going crazy Spectre variant 1 - CVE-2017-5753 (bounds check bypass) Meltdown - CVE-2017-5754 (rogue data cache load)

 Meltdown and Spectre Variant 1 patches look fine as per the reports from various sources.
 But Intel is confusing the tech world with Spectre Variant 2 patches.
 They have hidden the issues with the patch released for “Spectre variant 2“.
-There are “DATA loss or corruption” issues reported because of with Intel’s patch for Spectre variant 2.
+“DATA loss or corruption” issues were reported because of Intel’s patch for Spectre variant 2.
 This data loss or corruption issue is apart from unexpected reboot issues.

-The hardware vendors like Dell, HP or Lenovo started to recall their firmware update patches for Spectre variant two because of buggy patches from Intel.
-Microsoft released another out of band patch to Disable (their earlier patch) Mitigation against Spectre, Variant 2.
+The hardware vendors like Dell, HP, or Lenovo started to recall their firmware update patches for Spectre variant two because of buggy patches from Intel.
+Microsoft released another out-of-band patch to Disable (their earlier patch) Mitigation against Spectre, Variant 2.

 Steps to Bring Spectra and Meltdown Issues under Control for the organizations